ambimorph/protagonist/notes.rst

 * Search with a Boolean query: `TAG-LS types AND NOT Haskell`

-* Designed for compatibility with `Taho-LAFS` back up:
+* Designed for compatibility with `Tahoe-LAFS` back up:

   * recursively backs up all files in a directory.
   * Does not natively represent symlinks, so it doesn't follow them.